mendes-r/seca/web-app-security/01-recon/c-third-party-dependencies/i-client-side-frameworks.md

 console.log(version);
 ```

-- Another options is to find script tags with type `text/jsx` refering React's special file format.
+- Another options is to find script tags with type `text/jsx` referring React's special file format.
 This file contains JS, CSS and HTML for a individual component.

 ### VueJS (Adobe, Gitlab)